Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/ref-convert-options.md

 # Convert Options window

-Use the **Convert Options** window to [convert a GameObject or Prefab asset to an FBX Prefab Variant](export-gameobjects.md).
+Use the **Convert Options** window to [convert a GameObject](prefab-variants-convert-gameobject.md), or [a Prefab asset](prefab-variants-convert-prefab-asset.md), to an FBX Prefab Variant.
 It displays options for specifying what gets exported through the conversion process.

 ![Convert Options for an FBX Prefab Variant](images/FBXExporter_ConvertOptionsWindow.png)